colebh03/jasper-green-operations/README.md

 - Repopulating form data after validation failures
 - Returning customer-specific property data for dynamic form behavior
 - Preparing connected service data for invoice generation
+- Managing authentication and system-user workflows

 ### Views

-Razor views provide the public website and authenticated operations interface.
-Shared layouts separate the customer-facing site from the internal administrative experience.
+Razor views provide both the public website and authenticated operations interface.
+Shared layouts separate the public-facing site from the internal administrative experience.

+JavaScript is also used where the interface needs behavior that depends on another field, such as dynamically loading properties after a customer is selected on the service form.

 ### Database

-Entity Framework Core maps the relational business model to SQL Server and manages schema changes through migrations.
+Entity Framework Core maps the relational model to SQL Server and manages schema changes through migrations.

-The data model reflects the operational relationships between customers, properties, employees, crews, services, and payments.
+The database was designed around the actual relationships between customers, properties, employees, crews, services, and payments.
+This allows the application to enforce rules across entities and retrieve connected information when building operational views or invoices.

 ### Authentication